Katz type p-adic L-functions for primes p non-split in the CM field: Vector bundles with marked sections. The sheaves .

 \section{Vector bundles with marked sections.
 The sheaves $\bW_k$.}

-We only present the theory in the cases we need for the treatment of the $p$-adic $L$-functions attached to twists by Hecke characters of elliptic modular forms.
+We only present the theory in the cases we need, namely for the treatment of the $p$-adic $L$-functions attached to an elliptic modular eigenform twisted by Hecke characters of a quadratic, imaginary field.
 The main references for this section are \cite{andreatta_iovita} and \cite{ICM}, where more general cases are presented and all the details are carefully spelled out.

-Let $\fS$ be a formal scheme with ideal of definition $\cI$ which is invertible (i.e. locally principal generated locally by non-zero divisors) and let $\cE$ be a locally free $\cO_\fS$-module of rank $1$ or $2$.
-Let also $s\in {\rm H}^0(\fS, \cE/\cI\cE)$ be a section such that $s\cO_{\fS}/\cI$ is a direct summand of $\cE/\cI\cE$.
+Let $\fS$ be a formal scheme with ideal of definition $\cI$ which is invertible (i.e. locally principal, generated locally by non-zero divisors) and let $\cE$ be a locally free $\cO_\fS$-module of rank $1$ or $2$.
+Let also $s\in {\rm H}^0(\fS, \cE/\cI\cE)$ be a section (we refer to it as "the marked section") such that $s\cO_{\fS}/\cI$ is a direct summand of $\cE/\cI\cE$.
 We call the pair $(\cE,s)$ a locally free sheaf with a marked section.
 We have

 \begin{theorem} \cite[\S 2.2]{andreatta_iovita}

 a) The functor attaching to a morphism of formal schemes $\rho:\fT\to \fS$ (the ideal of definition of $\fT$ is $\rho^\ast(\cI)$) the set

 is represented by the formal vector bundle $\bV(\cE):={\bf {\rm Spf}}\bigl({\rm Sym}(\cE)\bigr)$.